Coarse woody debris: Sources

-Coarse woody debris comes from natural tree mortality, disease, and insects, as well as catastrophic events such as fires, storms and floods.
+Coarse woody debris comes from natural tree mortality, plant pathology, insects, wildfire, logging, windthrows and floods.

 Ancient, or old growth, forest, with its dead trees and woody remains lying where they fell to feed new vegetation, constitutes the ideal woodland in terms of recycling and regeneration.
 In healthy temperate forests, dead wood comprises up to thirty per cent of all woody biomass.
 In recent British studies, woods managed for timber had between a third and a seventh less fallen debris than unmanaged woods that had been left undisturbed for many years, while in recently coppiced woods the amount of CWD was almost zero.

 In old growth Douglas fir forests of the Pacific Northwest of North America, CWD concentrations were found to be from 72 metric tons/hectare (64,000 pounds/acre) in drier sites to 174 t/ha (155,000 lb/acre) in moister sites.
 Australian native forests have mean CWD concentrations ranging from 19 t/ha (17,000 lb/acre) to 134 t/ha (120,000 lb/acre), depending on forest type.

 Benefits

 Nutrient cycling

 Coarse woody debris and its subsequent decomposition recycles nutrients that are essential for living organisms, such as carbon, nitrogen, potassium, and phosphorus.
-Saprotrophic fungi and detritivores such as bacteria and insects directly consume dead wood, releasing nutrients by converting them into other forms of organic matter which may then be consumed by other organisms.
-However CWD itself is extremely scarce in physiologically important nutrients.
-To fulfill nutritional requirements of consumers, CWD must be first nutritionally enriched by transport of nutrients from outside of CWD.
+Saprotrophic fungi and detritivores such as bacteria and insects directly consume dead wood, releasing nutrients by converting them into other forms of organic matter which may then be consumed by other organisms It has almost no physiologically important nutrients, so must be first enriched for consumption by transport of nutrients from outside.
 Thus CWD is important actor contributing to soil nutrients cycles.
 CWD, while itself not particularly rich in nitrogen, contributes nitrogen to the ecosystem by acting as a host for nonsymbiotic free-living nitrogen-fixing bacteria.

 Scientific studies show that coarse woody debris can be a significant contributor to biological carbon sequestration.
 Trees store atmospheric carbon in their wood using photosynthesis.
 Once the trees die, fungi and other saprotrophs transfer some of that carbon from CWD into the soil.
 This sequestration can continue in old-growth forests for hundreds of years.